 When should I be concerned about abdominal pain after a miscarriage?

-Persistent, severe, or worsening abdominal pain after a miscarriage may indicate complications such as infection or incomplete tissue expulsion.
-It’s important to seek medical evaluation if pain is intense or accompanied by heavy bleeding or fever.
+Persistent, severe, one-sided, or worsening abdominal pain after a miscarriage may indicate complications such as infection, ectopic pregnancy, or incomplete tissue expulsion.
+It’s important to seek medical evaluation if pain is intense or accompanied by heavy bleeding, fever, chills, dizziness, fainting, or foul-smelling discharge.

 Are sharp pains normal in abdominal pain after a miscarriage?